vouillon/osm/README.txt

 Installation
 ============

-The following external libraries are needed: cryptokit, cairo, lablgtk.
 This software only works on 64-bit machines.
+The following external libraries are needed: camlzip, cairo, lablgtk.
+They can be install through opam:

+   opam install camlzip cairo lablgtk

 To compile, just type 'make'.